Canada PIPEDA — Personal Information Protection and Electronic Documents Act

 Overview

-PIPEDA (Personal Information Protection and Electronic Documents Act) is a Canadian federal privacy law that governs how organizations collect, use, and disclose personal information in the course of commercial activities.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) is a Canadian federal privacy law that governs how organizations collect, use, and disclose personal information in the course of commercial activities.
+PIPEDA aims to protect individuals’ data privacy while enabling organizations to handle sensitive information responsibly for business purposes.

 Why it Matters